GowthamGirithar/Go-modules/README.md

 Performance testing and it says how many times it called and how much time it took on average

 Method name starts with Benchmark<methodname> and when you want to run the benchmark , use the command go test -bench=. for running the tests and benchmark in current directory
+To run for all the files  > go test -bench=. ./...